vedashree-nike/data_visualization_using_superset/README.md

 In most cases though, the simple up command should do just fine.
 Refer to docker compose docs for more information on the topic.

-Option #1 - for an interactive development environment
+# Option #1 - for an interactive development environment
-# The --build argument insures all the layers are up-to-date
-docker compose up --build
+The --build argument insures all the layers are up-to-date docker compose up --build
-Option #2 - build a set of immutable images from the local branch docker compose -f docker-compose-non-dev.yml up
+# Option #2 - build a set of immutable images from the local branch

-Option #3 - boot up an official release
-# Set the version you want to run
-export TAG=3.1.1
-# Fetch the tag you're about to check out (assuming you shallow-cloned the repo)
-git fetch --depth=1 origin tag $TAG
-# Could also fetch all tags too if you've got bandwidth to spare
-# git fetch --tags
-# Checkout the corresponding git ref
-git checkout $TAG
-# Fire up docker compose
-docker compose -f docker-compose-image-tag.yml up
+docker compose -f docker-compose-non-dev.yml up

 3.Log in to Superset
 Your local Superset instance also includes a Postgres server to store your data and is already pre-loaded with some example datasets that ship with Superset.